civican/legisinfo/42-1/bills/C-65/bill_text.md

   **(2)** The portion of subsection 127.1(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** The employee or the supervisor may refer an unresolved complaint, other than a complaint relating to an occurrence of harassment **and** violence, to a chairperson of the work place committee or to the health and safety representative to be investigated jointly
+    **(3)** The employee or the supervisor may refer an unresolved complaint, other than a complaint relating to an occurrence of harassment and violence, to a chairperson of the work place committee or to the health and safety representative to be investigated jointly

   **(3)** Subsection 127.1(8) of the Act is amended by striking out "or" at the end of paragraph (b), by adding "or" at the end of paragraph (c) and by adding the following after paragraph (c):

-    in the case of a complaint relating to an occurrence of harassment **and** violence, the employee and the supervisor **or designated person, as the case may be**, failed to resolve the complaint between themselves.
+    in the case of a complaint relating to an occurrence of harassment and violence, the employee and the supervisor or designated person, as the case may be, failed to resolve the complaint between themselves.

   **(4)** Subsection 127.1(9) of the Act is replaced by the following:

-    **(9)** The Minister shall investigate the complaint referred to in subsection (8) unless it relates to an occurrence of harassment **and** violence and the Minister is of the opinion that
+    **(9)** The Minister shall investigate the complaint referred to in subsection (8) unless it relates to an occurrence of harassment and violence and the Minister is of the opinion that

       the complaint has been adequately dealt with according to a procedure provided for under this Act, any other Act of Parliament or a collective agreement; or